javascript-tutorial/server/README.md

     Please note, there are two clone commands.
 That's not a typo: `modules/engine` is cloned from another repository.

-    And please don't forget this when updating, `modules/engine` needs to be fetched and merged too.
+    And please don't forget when pulling an updated server code: `modules/engine` needs to be pulled too.

 5. Clone the tutorial text into it.

-    The repository starts with the language code, e.g for the French version `fr.javascript.info`, for Russian – `ru.javascript.info` etc.
+    The repository starts with the language code, e.g for the French version `fr.javascript.info`, for Russian – `ru.javascript.info`, for Chinese `zh.javascript.info` etc.

     The English version is `en.javascript.info`.